 Just like air, water can contain dirt, minerals, chemicals, and other impurities that make water odorous and poor-tasting.
 Some of these tiny contaminants can endanger the health of the inhabitants of the home, particularly when they involve microscopic organisms and bacteria that can cause serious illnesses.
 While the United States is reputed to have strong water disinfection and filtration system, it is important to nonetheless be vigilant when it comes to one’s own water supply.

-If you think you need a water filtration system in Santa Clarita and Granada Hills, CA, call On Call Plumbing at (661) 347-4478 to speak with our staff about making an appointment today!
+If you think you need a water filtration system in Santa Clarita, CA, call On Call Plumbing at (661) 347-4478 to speak with our staff about making an appointment today!